-- ➤ Have safeguarding and child protection refresher training at least annually. - Receive a comprehensive Staff Handbook with up to date information on dealing with disclosures, types of abuse and other safeguarding concerns (i.e FGM/ Fabricated Illness/ Breast Ironing/ Extremism and Radicalisation) - All Staff (including governors) will be given the KCSIE 2022 Annex A information as well as Meadow Park School's polices on Children missing in education, Child protection + Safeguarding, Behaviour and Staff code of conduct. - All Staff including Governors will have completed an online Extremism awareness Module recognised by HM Government - All Staff including Governors will have completed an online module on Channel awareness in relation to extremism and reporting concerns. - Receive weekly safeguarding notices via the staff bulletin. - Receive training on mental health and emotional well-being. - DDSL will attend ALL Safeguarding Leads Briefings and disseminate information between the DSL and fellow DDSL's implementing suggestions and actions.
+- > Have safeguarding and child protection refresher training at least annually. - > Receive a comprehensive Staff Handbook with up to date information on dealing with disclosures, types of abuse and other safeguarding concerns (i.e. FGM/ Fabricated Illness/ Extremism and Radicalisation) - ➤ All Staff (including governors) will be given the KCSIE 2023 Annex An information as well as Meadow Park School's polices on Children missing in education, Child protection + Safeguarding, Behaviour and Staff code of conduct. - ➤ All Staff including Governors will have completed an online Extremism awareness Module recognised by HM Government - ➤ All Staff including Governors will have completed an online module on Channel awareness in relation to extremism and reporting concerns. - ➤ Receive weekly safeguarding notices via the staff bulletin. - > Receive training on mental health and emotional well-being. - ightharpoonup D D S L will attend ALL Safeguarding Leads Briefings and disseminate information between the

+DSL and fellow DDSL's - implementing suggestions and actions.

-- All visitors/ short-term supply/ volunteer staff are given a Safeguarding Leaflet upon arrival at school with our school's procedures and DSL contact details as a minimum. - All long-term volunteers (1week +) will receive the staff safeguarding and child protection information booklet and KCSIE 2022 annex A information as well as Meadow Park School's polices on Children missing in education, Child protection + Safeguarding, Behaviour and Staff code of conduct. - ➤ DSL refresher Training for DSL/ DDSL's will be completed in accordance to our compliance with CSCP recommendations of it being refreshed every 2 years. - Specific CSCP training such as Signs of Safety training will be attended by the DSL/ DDSLs and targeted Pastoral/ inclusion staff whom will actively lead on early help - Additional CSCP training will be identified for staff's ongoing professional CPD throughout the year and allocated according to the needs of our students/ staff - 9.3 Meadow Park School recognise that children may engage in risky behaviours that may put them at additional risk of danger.
+- ➤ All visitors/ short-term supply/ volunteer staff are given a Safeguarding Leaflet upon arrival at school with our school's procedures and DSL contact details as a minimum. - ➤ All long-term volunteers (1week +) will receive the staff safeguarding and child protection information booklet and KCSIE 2023 annex an information as well as Meadow Park School's polices on Children missing in education, Child protection + Safeguarding, Behaviour and Staff code of conduct. - ➤ DSL refresher Training for DSL/ DDSL's will be completed in accordance to our compliance with CSCP recommendations of it being refreshed every 2 years. - >> S p e c i f i c CSCP training such as Signs of Safety training will be attended by the DSL/DDSLs and targeted Pastoral/inclusion staff whom will actively lead on early help - $ightharpoonup A\ d\ d\ i\ t\ i\ o\ n\ a\ l\$ CSCP training will be identified for staff's ongoing professional CPD throughout the year and allocated according to the needs of our students/ staff

+- 9.3 Meadow Park School recognise that children may engage in risky behaviours that may put them at additional risk of danger.
 These can include drug taking, alcohol abuse, truanting and the sharing of consensual or non-consensual nude images or videos.
 Staff will also be trained in these areas in order to be able to further recognise if a child is at risk of harm. - 9.4 All staff are aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
 For example, children may feel embarrassed, humiliated, or being threatened.
 This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
 This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
 It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication.